Congratulations on your admission to the Columbia Journalism School!

 Columbia University has limited housing for full-time graduate students around the Morningside Heights campus.
 Please note students admitted from the waitlist are ineligible to apply for Columbia University Housing.
-Please see the Housing Memo posted with your admissions letter on the Apply Yourself website for additional information.
+Please see the Housing Memo posted with your admissions letter for additional information.
 The deadline to apply for housing is May 15, 2013.

 Additional Housing Information and Resources

 * International House (I-House) Residence: International House is a privately owned student residence near the campus that provides housing to students from various universities and colleges in the area.
 For complete details on the International House resources and the housing availability for I-House, please visit http://www.ihouse-nyc.org.

 * Off-Campus Housing Assistance (OCHA): OCHA provides an online housing registry of room-share and apartments in non-Columbia owned buildings located in the New York City area (mostly surrounding Columbia University).
 Only students who have accepted our admissions offer (by submitting their $1,000 deposit) and activated their Columbia ID (UNI) are permitted to use the website.
 You will be provided with the full details and website information once you have submitted your acceptance and deposit to the Admissions Office.

 * Other Resources (not vetted by the Journalism School):

 You may submit your enrollment decision online by logging in with your PIN and password.
 If you have forgotten your PIN or password, you can reset your password here: